dickxpe/p5-studio/README.md

 - **Workspace Imports:** Automatically loads scripts from `common/` and `import/` folders in your workspace.
 - **Resizable Canvas:** Supports auto-resizing.
 - **P5 Reference Integration:** Quick access to the p5.js reference and lookup for selected text.
-- **Project Bootstrap:** Command to create a folder structure for p5.js projects and `jsconfig.json`.
+- **Project Bootstrap:** Quick setup to create a folder structure for p5.js projects and a `jsconfig.json` for p5js types intellisense.

 ## How to Use
 1. **Install the Extension:**